BasitAlawode/Compiling-Matconvnet-for-GPU/README.md

 Make sure you have installed matlab, cuda, and VS2017.
 Also, download matconvnet from the official website (https://www.vlfeat.org/matconvnet/).

 ### Step 1:
-Open matlab and run (mex -setup) to configure matlab's c++ compiler to VS2017.
+Open matlab and run (mex -setup) from the command window to configure matlab's c++ compiler to VS2017.

 ### Step 2:
 Edit matlab's nvcc path to ensure that matlab is able to 'see' your cuda installation.
 Do this by navigating to where you have installed matlab.
 Typical location is as below: